gotchoices/MyCHIPs/doc/learn-protocol.md

 [![state-tally](uml/state-tally.svg)](uml/state-tally.svg)

 ### Chit Use Cases
-A chit constitutes a pledge of future value from one entity to the other.
+A chit constitutes a pledge of future value from one entity to another.
 There are two basic types of chits:
 - **Direct Chit**:
-  This is a simple chit issued by one entity, to its direct trading partner.
+  This is a simple promise issued by one entity, to its direct trading partner.
-  This type of chit only needs to be signed by the entity pledging value.
+  It only needs to be signed by the entity pledging value.
 - **Lift Chit**:
   In this case, the chit is part of a larger [credit lift](learn-lift.md).
   There will be a whole group of chits, all bound to the lift.
-  A lift chit will to be signed by a *site* certificate, where the site is the system that hosts the MyCHIPs account for the particular user.
+  A lift chit will to be signed by a *site* or *referee* certificate, where the site is the system that hosts the MyCHIPs accounts for all the users in the (local) lift or the referee is a site that arbitrates timing for a distributed lift in which multiple sites participate.
-  Clearly, the idea of letting one's Chip Service Provider sign chits on one's behalf sounds potentially dangerous.
+  Clearly, the idea of letting one's Chip Service Provider (or worse, some unknown referee site) sign chits on one's behalf sounds potentially dangerous.
   So there are some limitations on lift chits:
-  - The net effect on an entity of a group (typically 2) of chits, belonging to a single lift, must be in accord with the [trading variables](learn-lifts.md#trading-variables) established and signed by that user.
+  - The net effect on an entity of a group of (typically 2) chits, belonging to a single lift, must be in accord with the [trading variables](learn-lifts.md#trading-variables) established and signed by that user.
-  - In general, this means the chits sum to zero.
+  - Typically this means the chits sum to zero so the entity doesn't gain or lose value through the lift.
-  - It could be non-zero if the trading variables specify a charge or allow a penalty.
+  - But it could be non-zero if the trading variables specify a charge or allow a penalty for certain lifts.
+  - It is the responsibility of a user's host site software to see that lifts are conducted securely and according to these limitations.

 ![use-chit](uml/use-chit.svg)

-This diagram shows two sets of similar use cases.
+This diagram depicts two sets of similar use cases.
-In the simpler case, we are negotiating a chip with a direct trading partner.
+In the simpler case, an entity will negotiate a payment with a direct trading partner.
-In the more complex case, we are executing a linear lift that will transmit value through the network to a peer we are not directly connected to.
+In the more complex case, we will execute a linear lift that will transmit value through the network to a peer entity our user is not directly connected to.
 This lift will also involve one of our direct partners who will be the first link in a chain of entities the lift will flow through.

 ### Direct Chit Protocol